Off-Belief Learning: Off-Belief Learning

 \subsection{Simultaneous-action vs turn-based environments}

-In section \ref{sec:background} we restricted ourselves to \textit{turn-based} games in which a single agent acts at each state.
+So far we have restricted ourselves to \textit{turn-based} games in which a single agent acts at each state.
 If two players acted simultaneously, then OBL couldn't guarantee convergence to a unique policy (Thm \ref{thm:unique}); for example, consider a one-step coordination game with payoff matrix $[[1, 0], [0, 1]]$ (which is a single-state, single-step Dec-POMDP).
 OBL is identical to self-play in a one step game, and could thus converge to either equilibrium.

 This may seem like a strong restriction of OBL to turn-based games.
 However, any simultaneous-action game can be converted to an equivalent stage game by ordering the simultaneous actions into separate timesteps and only letting players observe the actions of others once the timesteps corresponding to the simultaneous actions have completed.
 An OBL policy can be generated for this equivalent turn-based game.
 The ordering of players' actions solves the equilibrium selection problem, because the player who acts second assumes that the other player acted according to $\pi_0$.
 The player order we use to convert the simultaneous-action game to a turn-based one may change the OBL policy.